cloudspace/Go_Location_State/README.md

 ```

-In order for `docker run --rm -v $(pwd):/src centurylink/golang-builder` to work you need to have the github url on the top line of main.go.
+In order for the golang-builder to work, you need to have the github url on the top line of main.go.
 It should look like this:
 ```
 package main // import "github.com/cloudspace/Go_Location_State"
 ```